GoorLavi/PcTransfer/README.md

-### the program is not ready to use yet but its on the final steps.
+### the program is ready to use despit few async problems.

 ### To get started: